 What information is needed to apply?

-On the online application, Calista Shareholders will need to:
+On the online application, Calista Shareholders need to:

 - Provide their enrollment number, first-middle-last name, and date of birth